AviatrixSystems/Docs/HowTos/firewall_network_design_patterns.rst

 For more information, follow the `FireNet workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#firewall-network-firenet-workflow>`_.

-10. Central Egress in a Multi Region Deployment
+10. Central Egress in a Multi-Region Deployment
 --------------------------------------------------------

 Since the default routes are propagated over the Aviatrix Transit Gateway peering, you can consolidate the Internet bound egress traffic to the